nmaster23/keyboard/README.md

 # Keyboard
-This is a keyboard for the KEEB YSWS which will be my first full keyboard (non macropad).
+This is a keyboard for YSWS which will be my first full keyboard (non macropad).